-- 19. Such transgressions as listed above will be referred to the Head of House.
-The Head of House will then document the incident and will decide a fitting punishment.
+- 19. Such transgressions as listed above will be referred to the Head of Section.
+The Head of Section will then document the incident and will decide a fitting punishment.
 This might include: - contacting parents - detention - referral to the Deputy Head and or the Head (this will always occur where the students has transgressed a major school rule)

-20. If the Head of House judges it necessary, the student will be sent to the Deputy Head and/or the Head.
+20. If the Head of Section judges it necessary, the student will be sent to the Deputy Head and/or the Head.
 They will then implement the following stages:

-Stage 1 of Discussion/investigation of incidents leading up to this, explanation Of What V will happen next.
-Stage 2 are contacted and the concerns are explained.
-Further discussion with ents and consideration of strategies to avoid further incidents Stage 3 this and i is kept for detention and a letter is sent home informing parents of inviting them in to discuss the student's behaviour.
-Further ation of intervention strategies and programmes will be considered.
-Stage 4 parents, Friday af made wir review di Further s might inc Student may be placed on a weekly report card.
+Stage 1 Review of Discussion/investigation of incidents leading up to this, explanation of what will happen next.
+Stage 2 Parents are contacted and the concerns are explained.
+Further discussion with the students and consideration of strategies to avoid further incidents Stage 3 Student is kept for detention and a letter is sent home informing parents of this and inviting them in to discuss the student's behaviour.
+Further consideration of intervention strategies and programmes will be considered.
+Stage 4 Student may be placed on a weekly report card.
 This is done including the parents, student and class teacher where possible.
-The student is seen on Friday afternoon by the Head of House to review their progress and contact made with parents on a weekly basis to consider the week's behaviour.
+The student is seen on Friday afternoon by the Head of Section to review their progress and contact is made with parents on a weekly basis to consider the week's behaviour.
 A review date is set with parents.
 Further support may be sought and agencies informed as appropriate.
-T might include: Referral to the Counsellor/Learning Support/Welfare Officer Referral to an educational psychologist
+The might include: Referral to the Counsellor/Learning Support/Welfare Officer Referral to an educational psychologist

-- 21. If none of these sanctions are effective and the student continues to disturb the education of others within the school then the Deputy Head or Headmaster will begin a process of: - 1.
-Fixed-term exclusion/internal suspension 2.
-Permanent exclusion.
+- 21. If none of these sanctions are effective and the student continues to disturb the education of others within the school then the Deputy Head or Headmaster will begin a process of: - a) Fixed-term exclusion/internal suspension - b) Permanent exclusion.